 Although most of these events rarely occur, when they do, they can cause damage ranging from minor to catastrophic.
 We can’t control nature, but we can take steps to protect ourselves.

 Check your homeowner’s policy to find out what is covered and consider your needs.
 You might want to increase your coverage, add coverage for incidents that aren’t part of your standard policy, or lower your deductible.
-Comparing insurers can help you get the coverage you need at the best price.
+Comparing home insurance quotes can help you get the coverage you need at the best price.

 Make a list of your belongings